Chart Color Schemes

 Cultural Diversity

-Northern Peninsula had 2.7% of its population born overseas and 82.8% speaking a language other than English at home, both figures above the regional averages.
-Christianity was the predominant religion in Northern Peninsula, with 75.9%, compared to 64.7% across Rest of Qld.
-In terms of ancestry, Other was the largest group at 53.0%, significantly higher than the regional average of 28.1%.
+Northern Peninsula's cultural diversity was found to be above average, with 2.7% of its population born overseas and 82.8% speaking a language other than English at home.
+Christianity was the main religion in Northern Peninsula, comprising 75.9% of people, compared to 64.7% across Rest of Qld.
+In terms of ancestry, the top three represented groups were Other (53.0%, substantially higher than the regional average of 28.1%), Australian Aboriginal (35.8%, substantially higher than the regional average of 25.3%), and English (3.6%, notably lower than the regional average of 14.2%).

 Frequently Asked Questions - Diversity